pacoita/angular-pwa-boilerplate/README.md

-# angular-pwa-boilerplate
+# Angular-pwa-boilerplate
-A basic Angular PWA project, that can be used as starting point for further development.
+A basic Angular PWA project, that can be used as starting point for personal projects.